salesforce/ml4ir/README.md

 Unit test can be run from the Python/Java IDEs directly or with dedictated `mvn` or `python` command

-For integration test, you need to run the `mvn verify -Pintegration_tests` in the jvm directory *after* enabling your Python environement as described in the python README.md
+For integration test, you need to run, in the `jvm` directory:
+* `mvn verify -Pintegration_tests` *after* enabling your Python environement as described in the python README.md
+* or, if you prefer running the Python training in Docker, `mvn verify -Pintegration_tests -DuseDocker`

 ## Documentation